 SCADA (System Control and Data Acquisition) is a system for remote control and monitoring.
 It allows TSOs and NOs to monitor key metrics such as pressures and major gas flows on their system, and remotely start/stop compressors and open/close valves.

+Formal Safety Assessment (FSA) is a requirement of AS/NZS 4645 for Gas Distribution Networks.

-time-of-use (ToU) meter refers to a GMS with functionality to record usage.
-ToU meters are frequently attached to telemetry to allow a retailer, for example, to ‘‘dial up’’ the meter remotely to download consumption information.
+time-of-use (ToU) meter refers to a GMS with functionality to record usage at set intervals.
+ToU meters are frequently attached to telemetry to allow a retailer, for example, to ‘dial up’ the meter remotely to download consumption information.

 transmission services agreement (TSA) is an agreement between a transmission pipeline user (a shipper, who is also likely to be a wholesaler, retailer or major user) and the TSO for use of the system.

-TSO means the owner and/or operator of an open access gas transmission system.
+TSO means First Gas as the owner and/or operator of an open access gas transmission system.

+W/R means gas wholesaler and/or retailer as the context dictates.

+Pipeline Management System (PMS), as per AS/NZS 2885.3